Mesoscale simulation model for odd fluids: Odd fluid transportation

-\emph{Case studies.}---To demonstrate the effects of the odd transport coefficients on the transportation in fluids, three typical transport phenomena are investigated by using both simulation and hydrodynamic theory (see Supplementary Material~\cite{SM} for the details).
+To see the effects of the odd transport coefficients, three typical transport phenomena in odd fluids are investigated by both simulation and hydrodynamic theory (simulation details are provided in Appendix~\ref{APPENDIX::A}).